stefaneichert/OpenLidarToolbox/README.md

 LAStools

 1) Download the actual LAStools software from here and unzip it to a permanent location, e.g., c:LAStools
+2) Install the LAStools plugin in QGIS via QGIS/Plugins/Manage and Install Plugins…
-2) Select the Processing tab and the Providers list item.
+3) Select the Processing tab and the Providers list item.
 You should find the LAStools entry there.
 Select the down arrow, and check the Activate checkbox.
 Lastly, enter name of the LAStools folder that you downloaded previously (see note above).
 If you are using a Mac or Linux computer, things get a bit more complicated*.
 Wine is your friend!
    *If you manage to make LAStools working on a recent macOS, please let us know how!